 Bing’s own tools reported inconsistent states for gtcode.com depending on the page inspected: blocked, not discovered, invisible in public search, or indexed successfully.
-Public search behavior later shifted while remaining incomplete: a subsequent site:gtcode.com search displayed “About 50 results” while visibly surfacing only one gtcode.com URL on the captured first page, a non-investigative technical article.
-The investigation corpus remained absent from the visible first-page result set reviewed from the screenshot.
+Public Bing behavior has now moved through three captured states: zero visible domain results on February 12, partial May 12 visibility with one visible gtcode.com result on the captured first page, and a May 17 return to zero visible site:gtcode.com results.

-This article documents Bing Webmaster diagnostic contradictions.
+This article documents Bing Webmaster diagnostic contradictions and public-search behavior over time.
 Ordinary technical explanations are considered first: crawler scheduling, stale diagnostics, site-scan bugs, CDN/crawler mismatch, canonicalization, transient HTTP behavior, quality classifiers, policy systems, duplicate handling, index freshness, and public-result rendering differences.
-The exhibits narrow some of those explanations.
+The exhibits test those explanations against Bing’s own screenshots.
 The current evidence does not identify any human actor inside or outside Microsoft.

-Record posture: the current evidence shows contradictory diagnostics and selective public-search behavior.
-Actor identity, complaint source, policy trigger, intent, and content causation require Bing records, crawler logs, policy notices, support responses, or other technical evidence.
+Record posture: the current evidence shows contradictory diagnostics and recurring zero-result public-search behavior for gtcode.com.
+The record does not show who or what caused the result, whether a complaint was involved, whether Bing applied a policy rule, or whether any specific article mattered.
+Answering those questions requires Bing records, crawler logs, policy notices, support responses, complaint records, or other technical evidence.

-On February 12, 2026, a routine check of Bing Webmaster Tools and public search showed that gtcode.com — this site — returned zero visible public results on Microsoft’s search engine.
+On February 12, 2026, a routine check of Bing Webmaster Tools and public search showed that gtcode.com returned zero visible public results on Microsoft’s search engine.
 Not low-ranked.
 Not deprioritized.
 Zero.

 The evidence comes from Microsoft’s own tools.